thunderbird/webext-docs/index.rst

 .. |composeScripts-Description| replace:: Functionally is the same as the contentScripts API except that it works on the document of email messages during composition.
 .. |contacts-Description| replace:: Enables an extension to access, modify, create and delete contacts in Thunderbird address books.
 .. |folders-Description| replace:: Enables an extension to access, modify, create and delete mail account folders.
+.. |theme-Description| replace:: The theme API can be used to create static or dynamic Thunderbird themes.
+Theme experiments are supported.
 .. |mailingLists-Description| replace:: Enables an extension to access, modify, create and delete mailing lists in Thunderbird address books.
 .. |mailTabs-Description| replace:: Enables an extension to interact with Thunderbird's main window.
 .. |menus-Description| replace:: Enables an extension to add (context-) menu entries to Thunderbird menus.